marvelefe/vit-brain-tumor/README.md

 # Brain Tumor Detection and Classification using Vision Transformers

-This repository contains an implementation of a Vision Transformer (ViT) model designed to classify brain tumor images into four categories.
-The model can be trained on a dataset to differentiate between Meningioma, Pituitary and Glioma brain tumor types using state-of-the-art transformer architecture with a high level of accurancy.
+This repository contains an implementation of a Vision Transformer (ViT) model designed to classify brain tumor images into four categories (Meningioma, Pituitary, Glioma and No tumor).
+The model can be trained on any dataset of brain tumor MRI scans.

 ## Table of Contents
 - [Project Overview](#project-overview)